Burwin/philosophy/kubernetes.md

 6. Deploy to Auto-test environment
 7. Run integration tests
 8. Deploy to ephemeral dev environment
+9. Run post-deployment tests
-9. Notify of successful build and deployment to dev
+10. Notify of successful build and deployment to dev
-10. Manual trigger to deploy to ephemeral canary for T time
+11. Manual trigger to deploy to ephemeral canary for T time
+12. Run post-deployment tests
-11. Notify when expiration of canary nears
+13. Notify when expiration of canary nears
-12. Manual trigger to deploy to prod
+14. Manual trigger to deploy to prod
+15. Run post-deployment tests